sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 **To schedule shutdowns on a local device**

-1. Open retail demo mode by typing **Activation** into the Search box and pressing Enter.
+1. Open retail demo mode configuration.
+For instructions, see this section in the [RDX Windows Experience Guide (WEG)](https://partner.microsoft.com/en-us/dashboard/collaborate/packages/352).

 2. Directly below the **Activation** heading, there is a **Windows** heading.
 Select the word Windows 5 times.